+Developments in technologies have transformed media at a rapid pace.
+The interplay between print and broadcast media and multinational-networked database platforms has enabled creative communication opportunities and reworked notions of key media concepts including audiences, forms and products, storytelling, influence, institutions and industries.
 Media audiences are no longer constrained by physical, social and political boundaries.
 Audiences are consumers, users, creative and participatory producers and product.
 This has created a dramatic increase in communicative, cultural and creative possibilities.
 The greater involvement of audiences has generated enormous changes in the media economy and issues of content control.
-Students examine how and why the media constructs and reflects reality and how audiences engage with, consume, read, create and produce media products.